compmem/smile/docs/accessing_data.rst

 In order to slog through data, one of two things are first needed to be completed.
 The first is to pull the data into python by using the :py:class:`~smile.state.Log` method called :py:func:`~smile.state.log2dl`.
-This method converts the `.slog` file to a list of dictionaries so that you can perform any pythonic functions on it in order to analyze the data. *log2dl* has one required parameter, *log_filename*, which should be a string that starts out `log_` and ends with a user chosen *name* parameter of the *Log* in the user's experiment.
+This method converts the *.slog* file to a list of dictionaries so that you can perform any pythonic functions on it in order to analyze the data. *log2dl* has one required parameter, *log_filename*, which should be a string that starts out *log_* and ends with a user chosen *name* parameter of the *Log* in the user's experiment.

-If there are multiple files with the same name, they have trailing `_#` in the filename. *log2dl* will pull all of the files with the same base name, and concatenate them into a single list of dictionaries.
+If there are multiple files with the same name, they have trailing *_#* in the filename. *log2dl* will pull all of the files with the same base name, and concatenate them into a single list of dictionaries.

-The other way data can be access is by converting all of the `.slog` files to `.csv` files.
-This can be accomplished by running the :py:func:`~smile.state.log.Log2csv` method.
+The other way data can be access is by converting all of the *.slog* files to *.csv* files.
+This can be accomplished by running the :py:func:`~smile.log.Log2csv` method.
 This method will take two parameters, *log_filename* and *csv_filename*.
-*log_filename* works the same way as in *log2dl*, where a string that is 'log_' plus the name which was provided in the *name* parameter of the *Log* is passed.
+*log_filename* works the same way as in *log2dl*, where a string that is *log_* plus the name which was provided in the *name* parameter of the *Log* is passed.
- If no *csv_filename* is given, then it will be saved as the same name as the *log_filename* plus `.csv`.
+If no *csv_filename* is given, then it will be saved as the same name as the *log_filename* plus *.csv*.
 From there, one can use their preferred method of data analysis.